davidcastells/PedestrianDetectionBenchmark/README.md

 Libraries
 - libjpeg (for JPEG image decompressing, since Caltech images are compressed with jpeg)
 - libpng (for PNG image compression and decompression.
 INRIA dataset uses PNG, and we extract images as PNG)
+- libsvm (to work with Support Vector Machine models)

 Compile
 -------